State Requirements

 Business Rules

-• Applicant must have an active resident adjuster license on PDB in order to renew South Carolina non-resident Adjuster or Public Adjuster license.
+• Applicant must have an active resident Adjuster license on PDB in order to renew South Carolina non-resident Adjuster or Public Adjuster license.

-• If adjuster license is issued on, or after, January 31st of the current odd year, the license does not need to be renewed for the current renewal period.
+• If Adjuster license is issued on, or after, January 31st of the current odd year, the license does not need to be renewed for the current renewal period.

-• If public adjuster license is issued on, or after, April 2nd of the current even year, the license does not need to be renewed for the current renewal period.
+• If Public Adjuster license is issued on, or after, April 2nd of the current even year, the license does not need to be renewed for the current renewal period.

-• If applicant responds "yes" to one of the background questions please submit supporting documents electronically via NIPR's Attachments Warehouse.
+• If applicant responds "yes" to one of the background questions, please submit supporting documents electronically via NIPR's Attachments Warehouse.
 The documents may also be submitted to the state via mail, e-mail, or fax.

 • Adjuster Designated Home State (ADHS) Rules: